-The publishing industry however, seems to have stood the test of time.
-While eBooks and eMagazines have become increasingly popular, they haven’t become an outright replacement for a good old-fashioned hard copy – they are merely an alternative (albeit an increasingly favoured one).
+The publishing industry, however, seems to have stood the test of time.
+While eBooks and eMagazines have become increasingly popular, they haven’t become an outright replacement for a good old-fashioned hard copy – they are merely an alternative (albeit an increasingly favored one).
 With this in mind, publishers simply cannot ignore society’s intense progression into the digital landscape, as 26% of consumers prefer digital publications to their print counterparts, and the entire industry is set to be worth $1.4 billion dollars by next year.

-To quote the brilliant and hauntingly accurate Bob Dylan, “The times they are a changin’.”
+To quote the brilliant and hauntingly accurate Bob Dylan, “The times they are a-changin’.”

 What is big data?

 Big Data is a prime example of this sentiment, as it is undeniably going to have a major impact on this industry over the course of the next few years.
 Publishers now have access to massive amounts of data (thank-you internet!) which can and in fact should affect the way you market, publish and gauge your readership.

 Trying to understand and compile all of the data that comes from the digital world, such as web behavior or interaction on social media, is undeniably daunting.
 The mere thought of that colossal amount of information even existing is pretty terrifying, let alone the task of accurately interpreting it.
 Once you wrap your head around it however, big data is going to be your new best friend.